 In the latter part of the Messinian Stage (5.9-5.3 million years ago) at the end of the Miocene Epoch an ice age and some tectonic activity near the Strait of Gibraltar conspired to lower global sea level and cut off the connection between the Mediterranean.
 The water in the sea evaporated because the rivers couldn’t keep it filled without the ocean’s input.
 But at the end of the Miocene the basin filled with water again and the humid late Neogene climate returned to the region.
-This would have been the last stand (as it were) for the laurel forest.
+Mediterranean rainfall has varied repeatedly through geologic time, most recently in synch with the coming and going of the glaciers of the Pleistocene.
+A humid interval at the end of the last glacial period might have been the last stand (as it were) for a widespread laurel forest.

 Vestiges of the laurel forest remain on the Canary Islands and in humid valleys of Andalusia in Spain, but it has otherwise entirely disappeared.
 Some of these forests were cut down to use in making charcoal, an important ingredient in the process of alloying tin and copper to make bronze.
 Some were cleared for agriculture.
 The erosion of steep slopes removed the topsoil, making it nearly impossible for the forest to recover even after rural areas were abandoned.